omd24/odx_samples/README.md

 # odx_samples
 Either "Omid" or "Object-oriented" DirectX.
 Taking a detour from usual C-style approach, going back to OOP.
-Beyond the basics, studying more advanced samples from MS DirectX graphics repo.
+Beyond the basics, studying more advanced samples from MS DirectX graphics repo (https://github.com/microsoft/DirectX-Graphics-Samples).